-Cape Town targets new air routes to lift South African tourism
+REFILE-Cape Town targets new air routes to lift South African tourism

 “The U.S. route will mean future tourism and investment growth and means direct connectivity to one of the most important markets in the world,” Van den Brink told Reuters.

-New direct air links to Brazil’s Paulo and an as-yet-unnamed Australian city were also on the radar, he added.
+New direct air links to Brazil’s Sao Paulo and an as-yet-unnamed Australian city were also on the radar, he added.

 A study for CTAA by Grant Thornton consultancy found a direct flight from North America would add at least an extra 24,000 inbound passengers in its first year.